-Fig. 8 shows an example of the correlation graph of 32 selected actions.
+Fig. 9 shows an example of the correlation graph of 32 selected actions.
 According to the graph, most correlations we found are consistent to the semantic meaning of the action keywords.
-It took 140 minutes to calculate this graph in the same computer for database querying.
+It took 140 minutes to calculate this graph on a 2 × Quad Core i7 920 CPU and 12G RAM computer.
+The construction of this correlation graph is an interesting simulation of human recognition process.
+It shows how semantic meaning - though in this case, it is merely the correlation between action words - can be learn only from the visual information associated with them.

-Such action correlation analysis could be used to improve the results of querying the database.
-If B is found to be related to A, some images of B can also use the action label of A. We use this scheme in our database.
-We compare the images of action B with the representative poses of A. An image with similarity that is ranked higher than the 200-benchmark image of A, will be labeled also with action A. Hence, each image could be associated with multiple action labels.
+Such action correlation analysis could also be used to improve the results of querying the database.
+If B is found to be related to A, some images of B can also be associated with the action label of A. We use this scheme to enhance our database query results.
+We compare the images of action B with the representative poses of A. An image with similarity that is ranked higher than the 200-benchmark image of A, will also be labeled with action label of A. Now each image could be associated with multiple action labels in the database.
 For example, the same image might be associated with the actions play football, play soccer and kick.
 This promotes the versatility and ability to find good matches in the database.